elixir-europe/rdmkit/pages/your_domain/agroecology.md

 * Ensure datasets are citable, for example by assigning a persistent identifier (e.g. DOI) and providing a recommended citation.
 More information is available at [Your Task - Identifiers](identifiers).
 * Choose a clear licence to remove ambiguity for reusers and to support responsible reuse.
 More information is available at [Your Task - Licensing](licensing).
 * Manage sensitive data responsibly, especially where sharing could expose precise farm locations or commercially sensitive management records.
 More information is available at [Your Task - Data sentivity](sensitive), [Your Task - Ethical Aspects](ethics), [Your Task - GDPR compliance](gdpr_compliance) and [Your Task - Data Security](security).
+* Ensure environmental context is preserved by following the [FAIRAgro](https://fairagro.net/en/) collaboration models, which focus on capturing complex field trial variables such as soil descriptions.
+* Prepare data for **Generative AI Integration**.
+Structuring data with AgriSchemas allows for the development of agentic AI systems that ease knowledge discovery through natural language interfaces.